22388o/nip44/spec.md

    - See step 1 of Encryption
 4. Calculate message keys
    - See step 3 of Encryption
-5. Calculate MAC (message authentication code) over ciphertext and compare
+5. Calculate MAC (message authentication code) with AAD and compare
    - Stop and throw an error if MAC doesn't match the decoded one from step 2
    - Use constant-time comparison algorithm
 6. Decrypt ciphertext